 I met Jesus as a freshman in college at a school known as much for its partying as it is for its academics–the University of Wisconsin, Madison.
 I was discipled and developed in the best of two worlds: The Navigators College Ministry, where I learned to study the Bible, memorize scripture, and share my faith with others.
-I was also very involved with Blackhawk Church, a large church that excelled among Madison’s intellectual elite.
+I was also very involved with Blackhawk Church, a large church that excelled among Madison’s intellectual university community.
 Blackhawk showed me the life-changing power of the worship setting, and shaped my philosophy of teaching and preaching.

 Today, I live and work in Madison, Wisconsin.
 I serve at the National Office of InterVarsity, a vibrant college ministry with chapters all over the country.
 Alongside this role, I’ve also served as a church planter and pastor with a few different churches in the area.